HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Sesbania sesban (Linn.)
-Merr.
+Aeschynomene sesban (Linn.)
 Sesban (Engl)

-Aeschynomene sesban (Linn.)
+Coronilla sesban Willd.
 Rattlepod (Engl.)

 Sesban aegyptiaca Poir.
 Egyptian pea (Engl.)

-Sesbania aegyptiaca Poiret Egyptian riverhemp (Engl.)
+Sesbania aegyptiaca Poiret Egyptian river hemp (Engl.)

 Sesbania confaloniana Chiov.